ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

   - rank of A + null space of A = d, where A is nxd
 - `strictly positive` matrix
   - only positive and non-zero values
+- `positive semidefinite`
+  - iff all its eigenvalues are non-negative
+  - **not** guaranteed to be invertible
+  - Any matrix of the form BB^T or B^T B (i.e. Gram matrix form)
 - `positive definite` matrix
   - only positive and zero values
+  - matrix A cannot be singular
+  - iff all its eigenvalues are non-negative
+  - guaranteed to be invertible
+- `negative semidefinite matrices`
+  - every eigenvalue is non-positive
+  - can be converted into a positive semidefinite matric by reversing the sign
+- `negative definite`
+  - which every eigenvalue is strictly negative
+- `indefinite`
+  - symmetric matrices with both *positive and negative* eigenvalues
 - `Gram matrix`
   - $A^T A$
   - the Gram matrix of the `column space` of A
   - the columns of A are `linearly independent` if the Gram matrix is invertible
+  - always `positive semidefinite`
 - `left Gram matrix`
   - $ AA^T $
   - the Gram matrix of the `row space`